ugaya40/StatefulModel/README.md

 ```

 ### Sync Collections
+While creating one-way synchronized collection, this method lock source collection, so no leak items.
 ![image](./images/syncCollections.png)
 ### Detach
-While creating one-way synchronized collection, this method lock source collection, so no leak.

 ISynchronizableNotifyChangedCollection < T > is IDisposable.
 When Dispose() called , all EventHandler from source collection will be detached.
 ![image](./images/detach.png)